vmware-archive/clarity/_documentation/modals.md

 ###### 1. clrModalSize

-The Angular component offers the same optional sizes as the static styles through the `clrModalSize` input.
+The Angular component offers the same optional sizes as the static styles through the <code>clrModalSize</code> input.
 The default, empty size is medium.

 <clr-modal-angular-size-demo></clr-modal-angular-size-demo>

 ###### 2. clrModalClosable

-If you don't want your modal to be closable by clicking on the top-right "x" or on the mask, you can do so with the `clrModalClosable` input.
-The default value is `true`.
-You can still close the modal if one of _your_ components modifies the value bound to `clrModalOpen`.
+If you don't want your modal to be closable by clicking on the top-right "x" or on the mask, you can do so with the <code>clrModalClosable</code> input.
+The default value is <code>true</code>.
+You can still close the modal if one of _your_ components modifies the value bound to <code>clrModalOpen</code>.

 <clr-modal-angular-not-closable-demo></clr-modal-angular-not-closable-demo>

 ###### 3. clrModalStaticBackdrop

-If you want the modal to be closable with a top-right “x” button, but don’t want a click on the backdrop to close it, use the `clrModalStaticBackdrop`.
-If `true`, clicks on the background are ignored.
-The default value is `false`.
+If you want the modal to be closable with a top-right “x” button, but don’t want a click on the backdrop to close it, use the <code>clrModalStaticBackdrop</code>.
+If <code>true</code>, clicks on the background are ignored.
+The default value is <code>false</code>.

 <clr-modal-angular-static-backdrop-demo></clr-modal-angular-static-backdrop-demo>